robinsmith-source/sdi/docs/knowledge/dns.md

 ## Best Practices

-### DNS Configuration

 - Use low TTL for testing, higher for production
-- Double-check record syntax and values
-- Verify DNS records with multiple tools and online services
+- Verify DNS records with multiple tools and document changes
-- Document your DNS setup and changes
-- Use appropriate record types for their intended purpose

-### Security and Performance

-- Implement DNSSEC for security
-- Use multiple nameservers for redundancy
-- Monitor DNS propagation and performance
+- Monitor DNS propagation and set up alerting
-- Set up DNS monitoring and alerting
-- Use CDN services for improved performance

-### Email Configuration

-- Configure proper MX records for email delivery
+- Configure proper MX records and email security (SPF, DKIM, DMARC)
-- Set up SPF, DKIM, and DMARC records
-- Use dedicated subdomains for email services
-- Monitor email deliverability
+- Implement DNSSEC and use multiple nameservers for redundancy

 ## Common Use Cases